 Results 1–10 of 47 for "Curriculum"X related to "New Study Singles Out Factors Linked to..."
-Refine Your Search Refine Your Search TopicEducation (37)HIV & AIDS (5)Children (4)Learning & memory (3)Sleep (2) 7 more... [+] Bullying (1)Death & dying (1)Personality (1)Race (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorPuente, Antonio E. (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Dollinger, Stephen J. (1) 19 more... [+] Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 47 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (37)HIV & AIDS (6)Children (5)Learning & memory (4)Personality (3) 8 more... [+] Sleep (2)Testing issues (2)Bullying (1)Death & dying (1)Race (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorPuente, Antonio E. (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Dollinger, Stephen J. (1) 22 more... [+] Dwyer, Carol (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 47 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 5.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 6.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum 7.Activity 1.3: The Autonomic Nervous SystemThe autonomic nervous system consists of two sets of nerves that have reciprocal or mutually inhibitory effects.Curriculum 8.Lesson 4: Mood (Affective) DisordersThis category of mental disorders has significant and chronic disruption in mood as the predominant symptom.
-This causes impaired cognitive, behavioral and physical function-=ing.Curriculum 9.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 10.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011) Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 4.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 5.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 6.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 7.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 8.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 9.Activity 1.3: The Autonomic Nervous SystemThe autonomic nervous system consists of two sets of nerves that have reciprocal or mutually inhibitory effects.Curriculum 10.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 47 for "Curriculum"X related to "New Study Singles Out Factors Linked to..."